Arianna Huffington wants employers to take mental health and wellness more seriously

 FC: On a more personal note, do you believe it would have been possible to accomplish everything you’ve done without burnout?

 AH: Oh, absolutely.
-Everything I’ve done happened after I’ve learned how to work and live sustainably—you can achieve a lot more and be much more creative and empathetic if you learn how to do it without burning out and if you have a culture at work for not burning out.
+A lot of what I’ve done happened after I’ve learned how to work and live sustainably—you can achieve a lot more and be much more creative and empathetic if you learn how to do it without burning out and if you have a culture at work for not burning out.

 For me, the biggest key was sleep.
 There’s so much science that sleep is foundational, it’s the heart of our immunity and mental health, and unless you have a genetic mutation, you need seven to nine hours.
 I’m an eight-hour girl.
 I prioritize it.
 Ninety-five percent of the time, I do get it, and that makes a huge difference.

-Note: This story has been updated for clarity.